apoorv74/behind_bars/content/docs/what-i-do.md

 In this particular conversation, I knew that the other person is a carpenter who loves to work with wood and create things that are useful in ways more than one.
 He didn't need to explain his work.
 But, I'm aware that a lot of people find it difficult to understand what I do, and in such discussions I often tend to rate my response and its usually a bad rating.
 Responses that lead to meaningful conversations are rare, even with people who, I feel, have some context and I'm not required to explain the details.

 I'll list out a few things that should capture the essence of what my team does.
-The emphasis here is on the *'Team'* and *'We'*.
-Everything in this list (and the work which might be not listed here, but it possible for us to do these things in the first place) is hard, unclear, controlled by a powerful few and always in dearth of all kind of resources.
-Success rate is low, so are the days where you feel happy, content and satisfied with the work.
-Power, strength energy and resources to do these things comes from the collective and it is (*the collective*) the machinery that make our clocks tick.
+The emphasis here is on  *'Team'* and *'We'*.

 - We create diverse and inclusive spaces that lead to the creation of tools for people to exercise their rights, most importantly the right to information
 - We help people understand the way governance is supposed to work (at-least theoretically)